Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 - Pick OU: Under (155.5)

-Clemson has gone 8-3-0 against the spread, while Miami (FL)'s ATS record this season is 4-5-0.
-The Tigers have hit the over in eight games, while Hurricanes games have gone over five times.
-The two teams combine to score 167 points per game, 11.5 more points than this matchup's total.
+Clemson's record against the spread so far this season is 8-3-0, and Miami (FL)'s is 4-5-0.
+In terms of going over the point total, games involving the Tigers are 8-3-0 and the Hurricanes are 5-4-0.
+The two teams score 167 points per game, 11.5 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM